pygame/pygame/docs/reST/ref/sprite.rst

 .. function:: collide_circle_ratio

-   | :sl:`collision detection between two sprites, using circles scaled to a ratio.`
+   | :sl:`Collision detection between two sprites, using circles scaled to a ratio.`
    | :sg:`collide_circle_ratio(ratio) -> collided_callable`

    A callable class that checks for collisions between two sprites, using a